-In 2015, Pennicott Wilderness Journeys introduced the first Catamaran to its fleet.
-The vessel named ‘The Blade’ has been specifically designed for Australia’s premier walking experience the Three Capes Track.
+Pennicott Wilderness Journeys also has two catamarans in its fleet which have been specifically designed for Australia’s premier walking experience the Three Capes Track.

-The spacious boat has great vantage points for photos and guests are welcome to stand.
+Both boats have great vantage points for photos.
 At the bow of the boat a ramp folds down and allows walkers to step off onto Denman’s Cove and take the first steps of their Three Capes Track experience.

 Eight years in the making, our amphibious boats are a world's first in terms of size, design and manoeuvrability.
 Custom made to make the most of your Wilsons Promontory Cruises journey, they are designed with minimum environmental impact and maximum adventure and safety in mind.